Papers

 Numerical Results and Theoretical Implications

-The paper quantifies the CAC efficiency with parameters such as the superconducting coherence length (approximately 52 nm), showing its agreement with theoretical approximations (BCS length ~100 nm).
+The study quantifies the CAC efficiency with parameters such as the superconducting coherence length (approximately 52 nm), showing its agreement with theoretical approximations (BCS length ~100 nm).
 The exploration of width dependency on CAC revealed that the efficiency diminishes exponentially with SC electrode width, a crucial insight for device design aiming to optimize CAC.

 Quantitative data such as Andreev reflection probabilities and differential conductance measurements under varying magnetic fields established the operational dynamics and efficiency of the CAC process across different configurations and electrode widths.